alexbabits/quadratic-voting-dApp/README.md

 ## Finishing Up
-- Give GPT context:
-    - route.ts & beginning of pages
-    - rest of pages.

-- Express current internal/backend concerns
-    - Multiple useEffect
-        - `useReducer` to batch multiple state updates in one go. (updating multiple state variables consecutively and you are sure they are always updated together.)
-        - `React.memo` also helps, higher order component that memorizes the rendered output of the wrapped component preventing unecessary renders.
-    - calculating sum of votes inefficiently and in a roundabout manner.
-    - optimize functions, ex: some are reusing the `ethereum` connection check and things like that.

 - UI Concerns
-    - Connect Wallet/Disconnect button should be a single button, which switches to the other one when clicked basically.
+    - pop ups for error messages on screen rather than console. pop up for successful vote.
     - Move everything visually to how you want
+        - Connect Wallet & Disconnect button in top right
+        - Past Voters in a nice box format on left or right.
+        - Vote Summary in a box somewhere nice.
+    - Coloring/Background/Aesthetics
     - Break everything into component files
-    - Coloring/Background/Aesthetics
-    - candidate1 into Candidate 1.
-    - Connect Wallet/Disconnect button in top right
-    - Past Votes in a nice box format on left or right.
-    - Vote Summary in a box somewhere nice.
-    - pop ups for error messages on screen rather than console. pop up for successful vote.

 - Detail the project in the README.

+toast.error, toast.success, toast.info

+Right now, everything is in one big div I think, just centered and top to bottom.